gargiulofrancesco/compression_benchmark_cpp/README.md

 ### Steps to Build and Run:

 0. **Prerequisites**
-To run the benchmark, you must install the required compression libraries using vcpkg.
+To run the benchmark, you must install the required libraries using vcpkg.
 ```bash
 git clone https://github.com/microsoft/vcpkg.git
 cd vcpkg